CleasbyCode/pdvzip/README.md

 Linux: -e ../my_cover_image.jpg "../my document file.pdf"

-Windows: -e ..\my_cover_image.jpg "..\my document file.pdf"

 ```
-Also, be aware when using arguments, you are always working within the subdirectory "*pdvzip_extracted*".
+Also, be aware when using arguments, you are always working from within the subdirectory "*pdvzip_extracted*".

 To just get access to the file(s) within the ZIP archive, rename the '*.png*' file extension to '*.zip*'.
 Treat the ZIP archive as read-only, do not add or remove files from the PNG-ZIP polyglot file.

 ## PNG Image Requirements for Arbitrary Data Preservation